Manchester United: Champions League hopes ruined by Huddersfield draw

 Huddersfield, thrashed 5-0 by Liverpool at Anfield in its last league outing, had only won three EPL matches prior to the visit of United, earning just four points from its last 23 fixtures.

-But a breakaway leveler from Isaac Mbenza ensured that the Yorkshire club not only ruined United's chances of competing with Europe's elite next season, but also escape becoming the first side in English top-flight history to fail to reach double goalscoring figures at home.
+But a breakaway leveler from Isaac Mbenza ensured that the Yorkshire club not only ruined United's chances of competing with Europe's elite next season, but also escaped becoming the first side in English top-flight history to fail to reach double goalscoring figures at home.

 In scoring its 10th league goal of the season at home, Huddersfield secured only its 15th point of the campaign.
 It was Jonas Lossl's punt downfield, which Luke Shaw failed to deal with, that allowed Mbenza to run clear of United's backpedaling defense and slot home past David de Gea.